grum-tez/archetype-docs/docs/installation.md

 Like Completium CLI, the Archetype extension uses by default the JS version of Archetype compiler.

 :::caution
 The JS version of Archetype compiler fails when the contract reaches a certain size.
-It is recommended to switch to the docker image or to the binary version of the compiler.
+It is recommended to switch to the docker container or to the binary version of the compiler.
 :::

 ### Docker

 This requires [docker](https://www.docker.com/products/docker-desktop/) to be installed:
-1. install the [latest image](https://hub.docker.com/r/completium/archetype) of Archetype compiler with `docker pull completium/archetype:latest`
+1. install the [latest container](https://hub.docker.com/r/completium/archetype) of Archetype compiler with `docker pull completium/archetype:latest`
 2. go to VS Code Settings, search for `Archetype: Archetype Mode` and *select* `docker`

 ### Binary